castai/terraform-provider-castai/docs/resources/workload_scaling_policy.md

 Optional:

-- `denominator` (Number) If denominator is close or equal to 0, the threshold will be much bigger for small values.For example when numerator, exponent is 1 and denominator is 0 the threshold for 0.5 req.
+- `denominator` (String) If denominator is close or equal to 0, the threshold will be much bigger for small values.For example when numerator, exponent is 1 and denominator is 0 the threshold for 0.5 req.
 CPU will be 200%.It must be defined for the CUSTOM_ADAPTIVE strategy.
 - `exponent` (Number) The exponent changes how fast the curve is going down.
 The smaller value will cause that we won’t pick extremely small number for big resources, for example:
 	- if numerator is 0, denominator is 1, and exponent is 1, for 50 CPU we will pick 2% threshold
 	- if numerator is 0, denominator is 1, and exponent is 0.8, for 50 CPU we will pick 4.3% threshold